nehahonrao/basic-angular-form/README.md

 - Understanding concept of "NgFor directive".Its a structural directive, meaning that it changes the structure of the DOM.
 - Used 'NgFor directive' for selecting options.
 - NgModel is used for binding data to model.

+## DAY 2:🙂
+- Used ngSubmit property to submit form,bind function to ngSubmit property,it looks like:(ngSubmit)="onSubmit(valform)",where valform is formname.after that in component class define function and console friendModel so when form is submitted I can see all data in console.
+- To add that data in server I created service for it by using "ng g s addFriend" command.This means  This means, a"ng"ular "g"enerate "s"ervice with name "addFriendService".
+- Imported httpClient in addFriendservice.ts file:import { HttpClient } from '@angular/common/http'.
+- In AddFriendService class,added http as private property like: constructor(private http: HttpClient).Here HttpClient is typehint.
+- Imported HttpClientModule in app.module.ts and added in import array.